monktastic/no-more-contempt/scratch/endless-summary.md

 Why is evil so hard to vanquish?
 Is it because of a secret cabal that we must discover and defeat?
 Why do wise people urge compassion for evildoers?
 Surely sometimes it is the wrong response.

-The truth is that darkness exists within every one of us, but it hides from our minds in fiendishly clever ways.
-It keeps our attention fixated perpetually outward, on the darkness "out there," where we feel compelled to viciously attack it in hopes of subduing it.
-There's just one "small problem" with this plan: it doesn't work.
-It's not even _supposed_ to work.
-Our vicious behavior is actually our darkness telegraphing itself to our enemies from beneath our conscious thresholds, provoking them into seeing _us_ as evil.
-This helps them feel _more_ justified in their misbehavior, because they are perceiving genuine darkness.
-But we don't realize that we provoked this response, so we take it as proof that _they_ are evil, thus licensing us to escalate.

 This whole dance was carefully orchestrated by our darkness and shielded from our conscious minds.
 In fact, it's not just that the darkness is hiding itself from our minds; it's that this act of hiding is itself _what darkness is_.
 You see, at the very deepest level, we know that we are not intrinsically superior to anyone.
 Therefore, contempt — that is, the mere perception of others as _fundamentally defective_ — is a form of self-deception, regardless of whom it is aimed at.
 This self-deception is precisely how the "bad people" do what _they_ do without compunction.
 Part of them knows perfectly well that they're doing wrong, but this knowledge is very cleverly shielded from conscious self-reflection, so that it doesn't feel wrong.
 Contempt is simply our darkness attempting to resonate with theirs, to reinforce itself in both minds without either person realizing it.
 It is a kind of secret handshake between our darkness and theirs.